 Modern doesn't have to mean minimal.
 My work strikes the balance between form and decoration while remaining fresh and in tune with contemporary ceramics.
 Although influences such as Art Deco architecture can be seen in my work, they are not literal in their translations.
 My designer's mind boils everything down to geometry, line, pattern, decoration, and color.

 I use a very wide range of surface techniques on my pieces including; incising, mishima, stamping, altering, spriging, and slip-trailing.
 Altering the surface of the clay and adding these tiny touches and details is what really excites me about the process.
 Occasionally I incorporate my computer design skills with creating die-cuts for templates and masks.
 I don't always use all of these techniques together on one piece.
 I like to find the balance for each piece so the decoration feels adequate and complete, but not overly complex or gaudy.

 Color is signficant to me.
 I like colors that evoke relaxation, calm, and inner peace.
 Generally I tend towards whites, blues, turquoise, soft greens, and grays.
-I often add a pop of red, coral, or yellow as a counterpoint to my mostly monochromatic palette.
+I often add a pop of red, coral, or gold luster as a counterpoint to my mostly monochromatic palette.